temporalio/temporal/docs/architecture/nexus.md

 #### Rate Limiter

-The per group rate limiter kicks in as soon as a task starts executing, the rate can be dynamically configured via:
+The per-group rate limiter kicks in as soon as a task starts executing.
+The rate can be dynamically configured via:
 `history.outboundQueue.hostScheduler.maxTaskRPS`.